Cobrettie/eloquent-javascript/chapters/1/values/valuetypes.md

 Our next basic data type is the string.
 Strings are used to represent text!
 It's that simple.

-Strings are written by enclosing their content in quotes, whether double or single quotes
+Strings are written by enclosing their content in quotes.
+You can use single quotes(' '), double quotes(" "), or backticks (` `) to define strings, as long as you use the same quote at the beginning/end of the string.

 ```
 let testString = 'Hey I am a string!'
 let testString2 = "Hey I am also a string!'
+let testString3 = `Hey I am an invalid string!
+Why?"
 ```